 Preserve Master Plan, but big-ticket, long-term game changing efforts like removal of 787, creating a destination waterfront residential and commercial hub, and enhancing access all along the Albany and Rensselaer waterfronts.
 At last night’s ROW meeting we discussed a small marina planned for Broadway in Albany, the proposed Casino development on Rensselaer’s waterfront, the potential Livingston Ave.
 Bridge walkway, and future connection opportunities.

 We were pleased to see the City of Rensselaer looking at connecting to the waterfront not only to the south (LABC is not weighing in on the proposed Casino, a promenade and/or trail on the side will be a plus) but to the north as well.
-Killian’s Landing, named for Kiliaen van Rensselaer, Dutch merchant who was one of the founders and directors of the Dutch West India Company, is a currently a series of small parcels previously identified as an ideal redevelopment area for a mixed-use development.
+Killian’s Landing, named for Kiliaen van Rensselaer, a Dutch merchant who was one of the founders and directors of the Dutch West India Company, is a currently a series of small parcels previously identified as an ideal redevelopment area for a mixed-use development.
 The City created a Master Plan and has been attempting to attract a developer.
 (Read more about the waterfront plan here). if developed, this area could provide an extension of the the proposes Riverfront trail and expansion of the Forbes Avenue Boat Launch for public water access.
 After looking at the renderings, there’s a clear preferred alternative and no offense of the folks at BFJ, but Saratoga Associates rendering is a million times more attractive.
 While Albany’s waterfront is cut off from the rest of the city, and programmed for recreational and industrial use, Rensselaer has a great opportunity to develop their waterfront.

 Proposed mixed use development on the east, proposed cultural and recreational enhancements on the west – but how to connect them?
 I think you know where I’m going with this.